Bill

 Bill Summary

-This act would restrict audits of pharmacists conducted by insurers and their intermediaries, limiting audits to one per year unless fraud or misrepresentation is reasonably suspected.
-The Rhode Island attorney general would have the authority to impose sanctions for violations.
+This act would restrict audits of pharmacists conducted by insurers and their intermediaries, limiting audits to one per year unless an identified problem exists or fraud or misrepresentation is suspected.
+The attorney general would have the authority to ensure compliance with the audits under this section.
 This act would take effect upon passage.

 AI Summary